Trunk shot: In film

 This camera angle is often noted to be the trademark of filmmaker Quentin Tarantino.
 Although he did not invent it, Tarantino popularized the trunk shot, which is featured in Reservoir Dogs, Pulp Fiction, Jackie Brown, From Dusk Till Dawn, Kill Bill: Volume 1 and Inglourious Basterds.
 In Death Proof, Tarantino's traditional shot looking up at the actors from the trunk of a car is replaced by one looking up from under the hood.

-Possibly the earliest trunk shot can be noted in the 1948 movie by Anthony Mann (though credited to Alfred L. Werker), He Walked by Night, when the police are inspecting the contents of a murder suspect's trunk.
+The earliest trunk shot can be noted in the 1948 movie by Anthony Mann (though credited to Alfred L. Werker), He Walked by Night, when the police are inspecting the contents of a murder suspect's trunk.
 Another use of the shot is in 1967 film In Cold Blood (directed by Richard Brooks) after the two outlaws cross the borders to Mexico in a stolen car.
+In the thriller Spasmo, directed by Umberto Lenzi in 1974, this shot can be seen when the main character opens the trunk and a dead man appears.
 A trunk shot appears also in George Miller's 1985 movie Mad Max Beyond Thunderdome when Max, Master and the savage children are following Jedediah's son while escaping from their chasers guided by Entity.
 It is also used in the John Hughes film Uncle Buck (1989), wherein Buck (John Candy) opens his trunk to reveal a tied up teenager who cheated on Buck's niece.
+Don't Tell Mom the Babysitter's Dead has a trunk shot where the kids are discussing whether the babysitter's body will fit.
 The 1992 film Sneakers contains a trunk shot when Robert Redford's character is kidnapped.
 There is also a trunk shot used in A Good Day to Die Hard, when John McClane and his son Jack find a trunk full of guns and ammo in a car they are about to steal.
-Paul Thomas Anderson used the shot in his short film Cigarettes & Coffee (1993).
+Paul Thomas Anderson used the shot in his short film Cigarettes & Coffee (1993) and Jonathan Mostow in Breakdown (1997).
 In Pirates of the Caribbean: Dead Man's Chest (2006), there is a scene with a similar perspective, where Jack Sparrow, Elizabeth and Norrington find a buried chest and the camera looks up to them from inside the hole in the ground that the chest is in.

+This shot was also featured in a south Indian film named Aavesham (2024) in a song sequence which features the lead character’s birthday celebration.